This page states the terms and conditions under which you may use the following Websites and any of their subdomains: https://www.jobsbotswana.info

 you base your claim on contract, tort, statute or any other legal theory,

 Jobs Botswana knew or should have known about the possibility of such damages, or

 the limited remedies provided in this section fail of their essential purpose; and

 This limitation of liability shall not apply:

-to any damage that Jobs Zimbabwe may cause you intentionally or knowingly in violation of this Agreement or applicable law, or as otherwise mandated by applicable law that cannot be disclaimed in this Agreement.
+to any damage that Jobs Botswana may cause you intentionally or knowingly in violation of this Agreement or applicable law, or as otherwise mandated by applicable law that cannot be disclaimed in this Agreement.

 if you have entered into a separate agreement to purchase Recruiter Services with a separate Limitation of Liability provision that supersedes this section in relation to those Services

 The Website and its contents are provided on an “as is” basis without any warranties of any kind, either express or implied.
 Without limiting the generality of this clause, the following warranties are expressly excluded: warranty of merchantability, quality, or fitness for particular purpose, compatibility of the Website with your technology, equipment or software, uninterrupted or error free functionality of the Website, and non-infringement of any rights.
-Jobs Zimbabwe makes no representations and no warranties about the accuracy, reliability, completeness or timeliness of the material, services, software, text, and graphics set out on the Website.
-Insofar as the Website contains links to any other internet websites, you acknowledge and agree that Jobs Zimbabwe does not have control over any such website and Jobs Zimbabwe shall therefore not be liable in any way for the contents of any such linked website, nor for any costs, expenses, losses or damages of any nature whatsoever arising from your access and/or use of any such website.
+Jobs Botswana makes no representations and no warranties about the accuracy, reliability, completeness or timeliness of the material, services, software, text, and graphics set out on the Website.
+Insofar as the Website contains links to any other internet websites, you acknowledge and agree that Jobs Botswana does not have control over any such website and Jobs Botswana shall therefore not be liable in any way for the contents of any such linked website, nor for any costs, expenses, losses or damages of any nature whatsoever arising from your access and/or use of any such website.

 Additional terms applicable to Recruiters